Flags are flying at Oglebay to celebrate heroes

-The Ohio County Virtual Lions Club is getting ready for the first of four holidays they are celebrating up at Oglebay.
+OHIO COUNTY, W.Va.
+(WTRF) — The Ohio County Virtual Lions Club is getting ready for the first of four holidays they are celebrating at Oglebay.

 They have 75 flags flying in front of the Mansion Museum to honor of veterans and local community heroes.